 Group 16 elements in the modern periodic table are known as the oxygen family.
 The first four elements of this group are nonmetals, and they are termed as ‘the chalcogens’ or they can also be referred as ore-forming elements as most of the metal ores are oxides or sulfides.
 This group consists of oxygen (O), sulfur (S), selenium (Se), tellurium (Te) and polonium (Po) (a radioactive element).
-These elements exist in free as well as in combined state.
+These elements exist in free as well as in combined states.

 In the electronic configuration, the word ‘electronic’ means electron and ‘configuration’ means an arrangement of something.
 It depicts the arrangement of electrons in the orbital shells and subshells.
 Before starting with filling the electron diagram we should know some basic rules for the same.
 It is compulsory to fill the lowest energy level first and then we need to proceed towards the higher energy levels.
-Pauli’s exclusion principle, Hund’s rule, and the Aufbau’s principle should be considered during the arrangement of electrons.
+Pauli’s exclusion principle, Hund’s rule, and Aufbau’s principle should be considered during the arrangement of electrons.
 Pauli’s exclusion principle states that any two electrons in an atom cannot have the same four quantum numbers (n, l, m, s).
-The starting three can be same but the fourth one (s) can never be the same.
-According to the Hund’s rule, when electrons are arranged in orbitals, then similar energy orbitals first occupy one electron in each of them, then only the electrons can start pairing with other electrons in a half-filled orbital.
-Lastly, according to the Aufbau’s principle, the electron will occupy the lowest energy level first.
-Electronic configuration of chemical elements in the modern periodic table can be written by considering the above principle and rules.
+The starting three can be the same but the fourth one (s) can never be the same.
+According to Hund’s rule, when electrons are arranged in orbitals, then similar energy orbitals first occupy one electron in each of them, and then only the electrons can start pairing with other electrons in a half-filled orbital.
+Lastly, according to Aufbau’s principle, the electron will occupy the lowest energy level first.
+The electronic configuration of chemical elements in the modern periodic table can be written by considering the above principle and rules.

 Atomic orbital diagonal rule

 Now that we know all the principles and rules, we can write the electronic configuration of an element.
 As we are reading about chalcogen elements, so we will start with oxygen.
 The atomic number of oxygen is 8.
-In this case, first we will fill the 1s orbital with two electrons (as it is the lowest energy level), and then we will fill the 2s and 2p orbital with 2 and 4 electrons respectively.
-So its electronic configuration can be written as 1s2, 2s2, 2p4.
+In this case, first, we will fill the 1s orbital with two electrons (as it is the lowest energy level), and then we will fill the 2s and 2p orbital with 2 and 4 electrons respectively.
+So its electronic configuration can be written as 1s22s22p4.
 Neil Bohr said that the electronic configurations of the elements of the same group are similar to each other.
 So by noting this point, we can give the configuration of other elements as shown in the table:

 |34||Se||[Ar]3d10 4s2 4p4|